haroldpop/EEG-Project/README.md

 #### c) Harold

-I didn't work a lot on the project this week.
+Unfortunately, I didn't work a lot on the project this week.
 Anyway, this week I decided that instead of reading a lot of papers about graph theory, convolution in graph, etc, I am going to implement a first try of a DGCNN without truly understanding everything.
 I hope that the more I will make experiments and try the more I will understand what's going on inside and how works the neural network.
 Indeed, in the beginning, I believed that to be sure of the results I will present I will have to implement at least one time everything by myself, but I was wrong.
 Moreover, thanks to this [website](https://theaisummer.com/graph-convolutional-networks/) and this [blog](https://towardsdatascience.com/graph-convolutional-networks-for-geometric-deep-learning-1faf17dee008), I realized that the implementation of the model described in my paper should not be so complicated and so I will be able to understand